watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/langgraph_python/README.md

 - **Integration with AI Models**: It provides an example that supports multiple AI models, including IBM's watsonx and OpenAI's GPT, allowing for flexible AI-driven interactions.
 - **Tool Integration**: The application includes tools for web and news searches using DuckDuckGo, which can be invoked during chat interactions.
 - **Token Management**: Implements a caching mechanism for IBM Cloud IAM tokens to optimize authentication processes.
-- **Logging and Debugging**: Comprehensive logging is set up to facilitate debugging and monitoring of the application.
+- **Logging and Debugging**: Logging is set up to facilitate debugging and monitoring of the application.

 ## Deployment Instructions